 - Truth: HTML is about conveying information.
 All headings should be reproduced as text enclosed in heading tags and not as frivolous graphics.
 Of course you can add fancy text as an additional graphic, but you'll find much better tools than MS Word for that purpose.
 Currently this means using PNG, GIF or JPG bitmaps, but when major browsers support SVG, many Web pages will begin to resemble the creations of high-end desktop publishing programs, while being simultaneously viewable in text-only mode.

-In sum technology has already rendered proprietory word processor formats obsolete on the Web.
+In sum, technology has already rendered proprietary word processor formats obsolete on the Web.
 They only persist thanks to the domination of one well-known multinational and its grip on corporate, academic and public-sector users.